-Once registered, go ahead and download the profile.
-Then go to this area on your left saying, profile downloaded, and install the beta.
+Once registered, go ahead and download the Profile.
+Then go to this area on your left, labelled Profile Downloaded, and install the beta.
 Then restart your iPad.
-The software is actually smaller than I was expecting, only 3GB.
+The software is actually smaller than I was expecting—only 3GB.

 The first thing we noticed was how much smaller the app thumbnails are.
 Only God knows why Apple didn’t optimise the screen size on the iPad.
 My grouped apps have a square thumbnail?
 I never thought about it before.
 I like the squares versus the rounded edges they had for the previous software.
 This turned out to be a bug.

 I then went to check my software, and it says iOS 13!
 I hope this is an error in the beta software.
 One of you guys asked me about this on Instagram.
 I was really looking forward to seeing iPadOS 1.0.
 So I am a bit confused.
 I’ve got a lot of questions right now.

 Are we still running iOS on the iPads?
 Did Apple just rename iOS 13 to iPadOS?
 Because if I can still run the same programs on both my iPhone and iPad (no matter what Apple calls it), it is still the same software!